 A claret red leather three seat sofa and two chairs, separated by a small timber coffee table occupied the majority of the available floor space in the modest sized room.

 ‘My husband is not home at the moment, but can I get you a coffee, or a water or something,’ she graciously offered.

 ‘A coffee would be great thanks – ah white and two…’ Luke said, smiling to his host.

 While the coffees were being prepared Luke examined the library of family photos dominating, if not smothering the room’s décor.
 These were definitely proud parents and grandparents.

 ‘Ah, that one’s our adorable grandson, Dennis,’ Mrs. Booth proudly boasted, upon returning to the lounge room carrying a tray of coffees and cookies.
 ‘He’s two,’ she said.

-Luke turned to meet her gaze.
-He smiled.
-‘You must be proud,’ he said.
+‘You must be proud,’ Luke said.

 He followed his host and moved to the sofa, watching as his she placed the tray of beverages onto the coffee table.